cyberbotics/epuck_ros2/installation/cross_compile/README.md

 ## ROS2 Cross-Compilation on Your PC

 Now we can start a process of ROS2 cross-compilation.
-The supplied Docker image is equipped with most of the tools you need, so start it:
+The supplied Docker image is equipped with most of the tools you need, so start it with:
 ```bash
 ./start_docker.sh
 ```